saravanank2503/Automated-Reproducible-RNA-SEQ-analysis-Pipeline-by-using-Nextflow-and-Docker-/README.md

 - **Clinical-grade reference** — uses GRCh38 / GENCODE v44, the current human genome standard
 - **Scalable design** — handles any number of samples and conditions with automatic pairwise comparisons

-This pipeline was validated on a **CAR-T cell immunotherapy dataset** (4 conditions × 3 replicates), comparing OCI-AML3, THP-1, CAR-T, and control samples to identify transcriptomic signatures relevant to anti-tumor response.
+This pipeline was validated on a **CAR-T cell immunotherapy dataset(GEO Accession no GSE320438)** (4 conditions × 3 replicates), comparing OCI-AML3, THP-1, CAR-T, and control samples to identify transcriptomic signatures relevant to anti-tumor response.

 ---